How to Transition Your Skincare Routine From Summer Weather to Fall

 While effective, it does leave your skin at risk for intense sun damage since you don’t have the same level of protection.
 However, many experts say the fall or winter are ideal times to invest in this type of skincare routine.
 If you’ve been on the fence, consider chatting with your trusted derm to explore your options.

-By using Covey’s three-step ritual, including a cleanser, vitamin C serum and moisturizer, go through a personal gratitude list.
-(Hey, it’s prep for Thanksgiving!)
-And if you need to destress, light some candles, listen to meditation music, and calm your mind and senses.
+And if you need to destress, light some candles, meditate or listen to music, and calm your mind and senses.
 The goal is to transition your skincare routine from summer to fall and from being rushed to being special.
 You deserve it!